Simple Living With Nature

 I really love the book Ugly Little Greens by Mia Wasilevich!

-She takes underutilized wild plants like dandelions, mustards, nettles, plantain, cattail, thistles, lambs quarters, mallow, watercress, and elderberries and turns them into gourmet recipes such as:
+She takes underutilized wild plants like dandelions, mustards, nettles, plantain, cattail, thistles, lambs quarters, purslane, mallow, watercress, and elderberries and turns them into gourmet recipes such as:

 • Plantain and Purslane Poke